megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

             }
         url = f"/character/{int(input('char id: '))}/json"

-now I have all the url setup for a specific character and can get their data. this mean I can weave it into the currency system and manipulate it in a looped interpreter. i figured if the input is empty the user wants to pull data and refresh the local values. otherwise they enter space separated amounts like -5gp to adjust the amounts. finally q is quit.
+now I have all the url setup for a specific character and can get their data.
+This mean I can weave it into the currency system and manipulate it in a looped interpreter.
+I figured if the input is empty the user wants to pull data and refresh the local values.
+Otherwise they enter space separated amounts like -5gp to adjust the amounts.
+Finally q is quit.

     conn.request("GET", url, headers=headers)
     with conn.getresponse() as w: